Last updated: February 18th, 2023

-Sea level at Cruz Bay, Salomon, and Honeymoon trailheads and 140 feet at the Lind Point Battery Overlook
+Sea level at Cruz Bay, Salomon, and Honeymoon Beach trailheads and 140 feet at the Lind Point Battery Overlook

 Cruz Bay to Lind Point

-From the Cruz Bay trailhead to Lind Point, the trail passes through an area once known as Estate Lindholm, which in colonial days was dedicated to the cultivation of cotton.
+From the Cruz Bay trailhead, the trail passes through an area once known as Estate Lindholm, which in colonial days was dedicated to the cultivation of cotton.
 After crossing a dirt road, the trail rises gradually in elevation and follows the eastern shoreline of Cruz Bay.

-Here the track is lined by tangles of night-blooming cerius, a cactus-like plant that once a year produces a magnificent white flower that opens at night and closes before sunrise the next morning.
+Here the track is lined by tangles of night-blooming cereus, a cactus-like plant that once a year produces a magnificent white flower that opens at night and closes before sunrise the next morning.
 The flower is followed by the production of a delicious red fruit that tastes something like a kiwi.

 About a quarter mile from the trailhead, the path splits into upper and lower branches.
-The upper trail will be to your right, while the lower trail continues straight ahead.
-Both trails access the Salomon and Honeymoon Bays, but only the upper trail passes by the Lind Point Battery Overlook.
+The upper trail will be to your right, while the lower trail will continue straight ahead.

-The lower trail is slightly shorter and less hilly than the upper trail and would be the preferred route for those who are not interested in the Lind Point Battery Overlook and are using the trail solely as a means of getting to the Salomon or Honeymoon beaches.
+The lower trail is slightly shorter and less hilly than the upper trail and would be the preferred route for those who are not interested in the Cruz Bay overlook and are using the trail solely as a means of getting to Salomon Beach or Honeymoon beach.

 The upper trail gains elevation through a series of switchbacks and then continues north toward Lind Point, the headland that defines the northern extremity of Cruz Bay and the northwestern corner of the island.

 Many of the rock formations along the hillsides are covered by epiphytes (air plants), such as bromeliads and anthuriums.
 Other rocks bear intricate designs created by lichen growing on the surface of the stones.

 The Salomon Bay Spur Trail intersects both the upper and lower Lind Point trails about a quarter mile from Lind Point.
 For those going to Salomon Bay, take this trail down to the western end of Salomon Beach.
-The trail runs alongside the beach to eastern end of Salomon Bay and then leads up to meet the lower Lind Point Trail.
+The trail runs alongside the beach to the eastern end of Salomon Bay and then leads up to meet the lower Lind Point Trail.

-Now the Virgin Islands National Park offers a solution, of sorts.
+Finding a place to park near the Lind Point Trail can be difficult, to say the least.
+Now the Virgin Islands National Park offers a solution of sorts.
 Hikers bound for the Lind Point Trail can go to the National Park Visitors Center located just across the street from the trailhead and obtain a parking permit that allows them to park in spaces reserved for the park employees.

 Parking anywhere else on the street will put you in danger of being ticketed by enforcement rangers.
-Park back wheels to the curb, windshield facing out towards the street and enjoy your hike.
+Park back wheels to the curb, windshield facing out towards the street, and enjoy your hike.

 If arriving by boat, pick up a mooring and swim, snorkel, or dinghy to the beach.
 There is a special dinghy mooring line close to the beach, which you can use.
 Anchoring is forbidden.